Anabelle and Mark Fishman: Endowment Honors Dad by Funding Trips to Israel

 “My parents led their lives by caring about Israel,” remembers Mark, adding that growing up in that environment rubbed off on him.
 “My belief is that children learn how to act from what they see being done around them.
 What I saw was constant Israel involvement.”

-Working with the Jewish Federation Endowment officers, the Fishmans created the Bernard Fishman Israel Mission Fund to enable more people in Greater Philadelphia to have impactful Israel travel experiences.
+Working with the Jewish Community Foundation Endowment officers, the Fishmans created the Bernard Fishman Israel Mission Fund to enable more people in Greater Philadelphia to have impactful Israel travel experiences.
 Mark knew that the Mission Fund supported everything his father stood for while also achieving Mark’s own philanthropic goals.
 Mark wants people to feel good about being Jewish in 21st-century America and believes connecting to Israel makes that possible.

 Back